Unholy Confessions

-"Unholy Confessions" is a song by Avenged Sevenfold, released as the lead single from their second album, Waking the Fallen.
+"Unholy Confessions" is a song by American heavy metal band Avenged Sevenfold, released as the lead single from their second album, Waking the Fallen, although "Eternal Rest" and "Chapter Four" were previously released as a promotional double A-side single.
 It is the band's first official single after their 2001 debut EP release Warmness on the Soul, and was the first single by the band to receive mainstream exposure, being heavily rotated on MTV2's Headbangers Ball.
-The song is about two people, who are a couple, who find out they are both cheating on each other.